Acrobat Ants Identification Guide

 +

-You may see continued ant activity for 1-2 weeks after treatment as workers spread the non-repellent product through the colony.
-Most infestations are fully controlled within 2-3 weeks.
-We also address the underlying moisture issues to prevent recolonization.
+You may still see ants for 1-2 weeks after treatment.
+This is normal as workers spread the product through the colony.
+Most problems are solved within 2-3 weeks.
+We also fix the moisture issues that attracted them.

 George Schulz